antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/README.md

 }
 ```

-"Type", "Durable", "AutoDelete", "DeadLetterExchange", "RequeueFailedMessages" are set with default values in this example.
+`Type`, `Durable`, `AutoDelete`, `DeadLetterExchange`, `RequeueFailedMessages` are set with default values in this example.
 So you can change it or leave it like this:
 ```
 {
   "RabbitMq": {